smartprocure/contexture-docs/about/map-of-repos.md

 ## Contexture Providers

-The Contexture Providers are the interfacing layer that ties the Contexture DSL to the tartgetted databases.
+The Contexture Providers are the interfacing layer that ties the Contexture DSL to the targeted databases.
 So far, we have only two open source providers:

 - [contexture-elasticsearch](https://github.com/smartprocure/contexture-elasticsearch),